COVID-19 Vaccination Mandates: What Employees Are Thinking About Return to the Workplace

 - Creating signage for use in high-traffic areas and, if possible, an intranet site that helps to reinforce company expectations.
 Consider using visual examples (e.g., how to wear a mask properly for maximum effectiveness).

-FDA approval of additional COVID-19 vaccines could speed up the return to the workplace; Are you getting ready to bring your employees back?
+Are you in the process or considering bringing your employees back?
 If so, Paychex offers HR Services supported by dedicated HR professionals who can help your business navigate this challenging time — including incorporating vaccination and safety policies within your employee handbook.
-Contact us today.

 1Pulse of HR Report, “Leading in a New Era: HR Leaders’ Challenges, Priorities and Predictions for the Modern Workplace”, June 2021